etxmato/emma_02/data/FRED1/README.txt

 Clue.bin
 ========

-As described in manual: http://www.retrotechnology.com/memship/Sarnoff_FRED_manual_Weisbecker_Robbi.pdf
+As described in manual: http://www.retrotechnology.com/memship/Sarnoff_FRED_manual_Weisbecker_Robbi.pdf.
+This game uses the spoken text and tones recorded on original tape and included in Clue.wav

 Deduce.bin
 ==========